Perfect Transfer of enhanced entanglement and asymmetric steering in a cavity magnomechanical system: Results and discussions

-In Figs.~\ref{fig2}(a) and (b), we plot the distant entanglement $E_{a_{2}m}$ in the stable region of the system.
-With the decreasing of $\eta$, the entanglement $E_{a_{2}m}$ gradually increases, especially when $\eta<0$ (introducing gain to $a_{2}$).
+In Figs.~\ref{fig2}(a) and (b), we plot the distant entanglement $E_{a_{2}m}$ in the parameter regime of the stable system.
+With the decreasing of $\eta$, the entanglement $E_{a_{2}m}$ gradually increases, especially when $\eta \equiv \kappa_{2t}/\kappa_{1}<0$ (introducing gain to $a_{2}$).
+This means the entanglement arising from the \textit{coherent} nonlinear coupling can be enhanced by the \textit{incoherent} gain process in the $\mathcal{PT}$-symmetric-like structure.
 The reason is that the increasing number of photons in the active cavity $a_{2}$ corresponding to the increasing gain may induce the enhancement of the entanglement $E_{a_{2}m}$ even if this entanglement is distant.
-However, for maintaining the system stability, the gain cannot be too large to satisfy the ideal gain-loss balance, thus such a system is in the regime of $\mathcal{PT}$-like symmetry.
+Specifically, the gain introduced increases the mean number of photons $|\langle a_{2}\rangle|^{2}$ in the active cavity $a_{2}$, and then the energy can transfer from $a_{2}$ to the passive cavity $a_{1}$ and the magnon $m$ via the coupling.
+The dependence of the mean number of magnons $|\langle m\rangle|^{2}$ on the gain can be observed analytically as Eq.~(\ref{eq4}) in Appendix.
+According to Eq.~(\ref{eq4}), $|\langle m\rangle|$ becomes large gradually with the increasing gain, i.e., the decreasing of $\kappa_{2t}$.
+And then the effective magnomechanical coupling strength $|G_{mb}|=\sqrt{2}g_{mb}|\langle m\rangle|$ also becomes large in the parameter range.
+This implies that, in the effective nonlinear magnetostrictive coupling between magnons and phonons, the incoherent gain can strengthen two-mode-squeezing interaction so that the initial entanglements can be enhanced obviously, which can be transferred to other subsystems.
+These can also be shown in relevant equations, i.e., Eqs.~(\ref{eq7})-(\ref{eq9}).
+The mangon-phonon entanglement $E_{mb}$ arises from relevant entries of the real covariance matrix $V$ including $|G_{mb}|$.
+However, for maintaining the system stability, the gain cannot be too large to satisfy the ideal gain-loss balance, thus such a system is in the regime of $\mathcal{PT}$-symmetric-like scheme.
 Meanwhile, when the gain goes up, the near entanglement $E_{a_{1}m}$ can also increase because the photons also transfer from $a_{2}$ to $a_{1}$ via the tunnelling.
 Moreover, the maximum of $E_{a_{2}m}$ can reach about $0.45$ and thus is more than twice as large as that of $E_{a_{1}m}$.
-Thus, the $\mathcal{PT}$-like-symmetric scheme of such a system can raise the possibility to obtain more magnon-photon pairs, and it may enhance both the distant and near entanglements.
+Thus, the $\mathcal{PT}$-symmetric-like scheme of such a system can raise the possibility to obtain more magnon-photon pairs, and it may enhance both the distant and near entanglements.